JasssZhang/cse15l-lab-reports/lab2.md

 ![Image](L2S2.png)

 Here, I typed `/add-message?s=hello&user=jasmine` as input arguments in url block.
 This would call the `handleRequest(URL url)` method, and would specifically run the `else if` part of my code.
 This method takes in `/add-message?s=hello&user=jasmine` as an argument.
 Relevant field to this method is the String `storeString`, which is created to store the values of <user>: message in each call of the method.
 From this specific request, the length of the String is incremented by one.
-The value of the string changed as one element: "jasmine: hello" is added.
+The value of the string changed as one element: `jasmine: hello` is added.
 The `storeString` is now {"jasmine: hello"}.

 **Screenshot 2**

 ![Image](L2S3.png)

 Here, I entered `/add-message?s=How are you&user=jzhang` as input arguments in the url block.
 Same as the first screenshot, `handelRequest(URI url)` method is called.
 The relevant argument to this method is `/add-message?s=How are you&user=jzhang`.
 String `storeString` is a relevant field.
-From this specific request, length of this string is changed to 2, and a new element is added to the string to change its value, which is "jzhang: How+are+you".
+From this specific request, length of this string is changed to 2, and a new element is added to the string to change its value, which is `jzhang: How+are+you`.
 The `storeString` is now {"jasmine: hello", "jzhang: How+are+you"}.

 ## Part 2